 The blast was so powerful that Rebecca Anderson, an off-duty nurse, heard it at her home 30 miles away.

-The explosion felled one-third of the Murrah building and collapsed some remaining floors.
+The explosion fell one-third of the Murrah building and collapsed some remaining floors.
 Many dead and some survivors were trapped under tons of unstable concrete and structural steel.
 Anderson showed up, along with hundreds of others, hoping to help victims.

 Two Oklahoma City surgeons, Tuggle and Andrew Sullivan, crawled into cave-like open spaces under the unstable wreckage and found a trapped Daina Bradley, whose leg was pinned under a beam.
 Bradley was conscious but nearing death, from blood loss and from hypothermia afflicting her as she lay in six inches of cold water.
 She begged them: “Get me out of here.”

 They saved her by sawing off her leg at the knee while Bradley screamed in agony.
 There was no other way, since wreckage pinned her lower leg.
 The tiny cave where she lay was so limiting that the right-handed Sullivan had to contort his body and saw through Bradley’s knee tendons with his left hand.
 He broke all four of the surgical blades he’d brought, stabbing into concrete as he cut.
 He used his pocket knife to finish.

 Sullivan rolled out of the hole, completely spent, then Tuggle crawled in and tied off Bradley’s artery and vein.
 She was slipping away, dying from shock.
 After rescuers dragged her from the hole, she stopped breathing and Tuggle intubated her while waiting for an ambulance.
 After doctors at University revived her, she learned that her two small children and mother had all died in the blast.
 They had been visiting the building to get a social security card for her young son.